 - (b) Taxability of Distributions.
 The Depositor acknowledges (i) that any withdrawal from the Custodial Account will be reported by the Custodian in accordance with applicable IRS requirements (currently, on Form 1099-R), (ii) that the information reported by the Custodian will be based on the amounts in the Custodial Account and will not reflect any other individual retirement accounts the Depositor may own and that, consequently, the tax treatment of the withdrawal may be different than if the Depositor had no other individual retirement accounts, and (iii) that, accordingly, it is the responsibility of the Depositor to maintain appropriate records so that the Depositor (or other person ordering the distribution) can correctly compute all taxes due.
-Neither the Custodian nor any other party providing services to the Custodial Account assumes any responsibility for the tax treatment of any distribution from the Custodial Account; such responsibility rests solely with the person ordering the distribution. - 10.
-Distribution Instructions.
+Neither the Custodian nor any other party providing services to the Custodial Account assumes any responsibility for the tax treatment of any distribution from the Custodial Account; such responsibility rests solely with the person ordering the distribution. - Distribution Instructions.
 The Custodian assumes (and shall have) no responsibility to make any distribution except upon the written order of Depositor (or his or her Beneficiary if Depositor is deceased) or upon any apparently valid court order relating to the Custodial Account containing such information as the Custodian may reasonably request.
 Also, before making any distribution from or honoring any assignment of the Custodial Account, Custodian shall be furnished with any and all applications, certificates, tax waivers, signature guarantees, releases, indemnification agreements, and other documents (including proof of any legal representative's authority) deemed necessary or advisable by Custodian, but Custodian shall not be responsible for complying with any order or instruction which appears on its face to be genuine, or for refusing to comply if not satisfied it is genuine, and Custodian has no duty of further inquiry.
-Any distributions from the Custodial Account may be made in cash, remitted by check and mailed to the last known address of the person who is to receive such distribution, as shown on the Custodian's records, by electronic bank transfers if so directed by the Depositor (or his or her Beneficiary, if the Depositor is deceased), and such distribution shall to the extent thereof completely discharge the Custodian's liability for such payment. - 11. (a) Designated Beneficiary.
-The term "Beneficiary" means the person or persons designated as such by the "designating person" (as defined below) on a form acceptable to the Custodian for use in connection with the Custodial Account, duly executed and signed by the designating person, and filed with, and acceptable to the Custodian.
-If, in the opinion of the Custodian or Service Company, any designation of beneficiary is unclear or incomplete, in addition to any documents or assurances the Custodian may request under Section 10, the Custodian or Service Company shall be entitled to request and receive such clarification or additional instructions as the Custodian in its discretion deems necessary to determine the correct Beneficiary(ies) following the Depositor's death.
+Any distributions from the Custodial Account may be made (i) in cash, remitted by check and mailed to the last known address of the person who is to receive such distribution, as shown on the Custodian's records, or (ii) in kind (in shares of the Funds or Other Investments) at the sole discretion of the Depositor (or his or her Beneficiary, if the Depositor is deceased), or (iii) by electronic bank transfers if so directed by Depositor (or his or her Beneficiary, if the Depositor is deceased).
+Any such distribution shall to the extent thereof completely discharge the Custodian's liability for such payment.

+10. (a) Designated Beneficiary.
+The term "Beneficiary" means the person or persons designated as such by the "designating person" (as defined below) on a form acceptable to the Custodian for use in connection with the Custodial Account, duly executed and signed by the designating person, and filed with and acceptable to the Custodian.
+If, in the opinion of the Custodian or Service Company, any designation of beneficiary is unclear or incomplete, in addition to any documents or assurances the Custodian may request under Section 9, the Custodian or Service Company shall be entitled to request and receive such clarification or additional instructions as the Custodian in its discretion deems necessary to determine the correct Beneficiary(ies) following the Depositor's death.